rubymonsters/ruby-for-beginners/source/17-exercises.md

 # Exercises

-If you haven't done the [try ruby](http://tryruby.org) course already, we recommend you do at least a couple lessons over there, too.
+If you haven't done the [try ruby](http://tryruby.org) course already, we recommend you do at least a couple of lessons over there too.

 Whenever you sit down to do some of the exercises in this book make sure you have your text editor and terminal open.
 In your terminal: